Dillibe Onyeama

-Dillibe Onyeama (6 January 1951 – 10 November 2022) was a Nigerian author and publisher.
+Charles Dillibe Ejiofor Onyeama (6 January 1951 – 10 November 2022) was a Nigerian author and publisher.
 In 1969, he became the first black person to finish his studies at Eton College in England.
-He wrote a book about his experiences of racism at Eton, Nigger at Eton, which resulted in his being banned from visiting the school by then-headmaster Michael McCrum.
+He wrote a book about his experiences of racism at Eton, Nigger at Eton, which resulted him being banned from visiting the school by then-headmaster Michael McCrum.

 Biography

 Dillibe Charles Onyeama was born in Enugu, Nigeria, in 1951, the second son of Charles Onyeama, a Justice of the Supreme Court of Nigeria and Judge at the International Court of Justice who was himself the son of Onyeama of Eke, a ruling chief in the Nigerian chieftaincy system.
 On the day of his birth, he became the first black boy to be registered to attend Eton College.
 He attended preparatory school at Grove Park in Sussex, before becoming a pupil at Eton in 1965, and leaving in 1969.
-Onyeama wrote a book while still a teenager about his experiences of racist discrimination and bullying at the elite British boarding school: Nigger at Eton, published in 1972 by Leslie Frewin Limited, which was republished by Penguin in 2022 with the title A Black Boy at Eton.
+Onyeama wrote a book while still a teenager about his experiences of racist discrimination and bullying at the elite British boarding school, which has educated generations of British royalty and statesmen.
+The book titled Nigger at Eton, published in 1972 by Leslie Frewin Limited, was republished by Penguin in 2022 with the title A Black Boy at Eton.

 In 2020 the school's present headmaster, Simon Henderson, offered Onyeama an apology for the treatment he had received.
 Onyeama said he would return to Eton to accept the apology as long as the costs of his trip were covered.